 It’s easy to get caught up in the day-to-day of getting a job done and miss the bigger picture of what needs to happen next to push yourself, and the business, forward.
-Check out these six signs to see if you’re stuck in a business rut - and what you can do to fix it!
+Check out these signs to see if you’re stuck in a business rut - and what you can do to fix it!

 Intelligent people, brilliant business owners, creative founders and go-getting directors all occasionally get stuck in a rut.